Passw/DrDonk-unlocker/readme.md

 * VMware Player for Linux https://www.vmware.com/go/getplayer-linux

 ## 6. VMware Tools
-The unlocker provides a script to get the VMware tools.
+The unlocker provides the VMware tools ISO images.
 There can be newer releases available which can be downloaded from these URLs if the script has not yet been updated:

 * Mac OS X 10.5 - 10.10 https://customerconnect.vmware.com/en/downloads/details?downloadGroup=VMTOOLS10012&productId=491